MohammadRezaGholamizadeh/NetCalendar/README.md

 # NetCalendar
 This Package Is For Using The Different TypeOf DateTime And Converting The Date Together With High Accuracy And Most Easily That You Can Imagine .
-This Package Support Hijri Calendar , Jalali Calander (Persian Calendar) , Gregorian Calendar , Solar Calendar
+This Package Support Hijri Calendar , Jalali Calander (Persian Calendar) , Gregorian Calendar
 This Is The Best Tools For Converting Date To Each Other.
 Enjoy It

 ![Logo](https://raw.githubusercontent.com/MohammadRezaGholamizadeh/NetCalendar/main/ReadmeCreator/Files/NetCalendar.png)